tier4/scenario_simulator_v2/docs/design/About.md

 ## Vehicle Model

-If your want to know about vehicle dynamics model in simulation, please check [this documentation](VehicleDynamics.md).
+If you want to know about vehicle dynamics model in simulation, please check [this documentation](VehicleDynamics.md).